🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Level of Risk

-Another upshot in markets with a cash settlement option is market risks are lower.
+Another potential benefit of cash settlement is that the operational and logistical risks are typically lower.
 Physical settlement often involves transfer certificates and other documents that could be susceptible to manipulation, loss, and theft.

 Convenience